buddypur/ttt/README.md

 # ttt
-tic tac toe game in GUI using tkinter in Python
+tic tac toe game in GUI using tkinter in Python made in Python 3 using PyCharm IDE

-added reset and quit button
+Added reset and quit button